-At the start of 2017 I made the decision to quit my job and embark on some adventures which I’d been thinking up for the past few months and years.
+At the start of 2017 I made the decision toembark on some adventures which I’d been thinking up for the past few months and years.
 While I’d spent many weeks and months travelling now I wanted to do something different.

 I’ve long dreamt of going on adventures.
 Over the last few years I’ve spent hours upon hours scouring google and coming up with half-cocked, less-than-sensible ideas about places I could travel and things I could do.
 The main problem was that I always got attached to an idea for 15 minutes before jumping to something else.
 I’ve come up with a million other excuses too.
 There’s no time left for excuses.
-2017 is the year of adventures.
+2017 is when I start my adventures.

 While I’ve come up with literally hundreds of ideas, they all had some things in common.
 I wanted my travel to be largely man-powered, passing through the destinations which are often over-looked; the destinations in-between.
 Importantly, as with all my travels, I wanted to see how far I can make my budget stretch and show you how you how affordable it is to experience what the world has to offer.